2bllw8/anemo/README.md

 ## Features

-- [x] File storage available in the default Files application (the DocumentsProviderUI)
+- File storage available in the default Files application (the DocumentsProviderUI)
-- [x] Lock access to the storage using a quick tile
+- Lock access to the storage using a quick tile
+  - Auto lock after 15 minutes
+  - Password for unlocking access to the files
-- [x] Saving text snippets from selected text as "Snippet" files
+- Saving text snippets from selected text as "Snippet" files
-- [x] Import from the share Android functionality
+- Import from the share Android functionality
   - Audio
   - Images
   - PDF files
   - Videos
-- [x] Password for unlocking access to the files
-    - Password change
-    - Password reset

 ## Build

-With bazel:
+With Bazel:
 - `bazel build //:app`
 - `bazel build //:app_debug`

-In AOSP / LineageOS
+With AOSP / LineageOS:
 - `mka anemo`